Diamond Dicing: Experiments

 \subsection{Hardware and Software}

-All experiments were conducted on a single Dell PE1950 compute node connected to a 16-node cluster through an Infiniband communications link.
-Each node contains 2 quad core Intel(R) Xeon(R) E5405 (2.00\,GHz) processors with 8\,GiB of RAM.\@
+All experiments were conducted on a Gateway NV59 notebook with dual Intel i5 M430 (2.27\,GHz) processors with 8\,GiB of DDR3-1066 RAM running Ubuntu 12.04.
+The hard disk is a 596\,GiB ATA WDC6400BEVT-22AORTO running at 5\,400\,rpm.
+It has an estimated reading speed of 86\,MB/s.

-The algorithms were implemented in Java, using SDK version 1.6.0, and the code is archived at a public website~\cite{hazel-website}.
-The SQL experiments were conducted on MySQL version~5.5 Community Server with MyISAM storage engine and making use of a stored procedure.
-A Java interface connected to the database with mysql-connector-java-5.1.15 to collect execution times.
-Of the index structures available in this version of MySQL, only B-trees are appropriate to the \diamondcube\ dice operation.
+The algorithms were implemented in Java, using SDK version 1.7.0 and the default value (1.66\,GiB) for maximal heap size, and the code was archived at a public website~\cite{hazel-website}.
+Algorithm~\ref{algo:bothSQL-and-loop} was implemented in both an RDBMS~(MySQL) and a column-store DBMS~(MonetDB)~\cite{boncz2005}.
+RDBMS experiments were conducted on MySQL version~5.5 Community Server with MyISAM storage engine.
+MySQL is used in data warehousing and OLAP, most notably through vendors such as Infobright~\cite{Slezak:2009:DWT:1559845.1559933}, JasperSoft and Pentaho~\cite{Bouman:2009:PSB:1795840}.
+The column-store experiments were conducted with MonetDB~11.11.5.

+Both database implementations make use of stored procedures and a Java interface collected execution times.
+The drivers used were MySQL Connector/J~5.1.21 and monetdb-jdbc~2.3.

+These database systems handle index creation differently: \begin{itemize} \item Of the index structures available in this version of MySQL, only B-trees are appropriate to the \diamondcube\ dice operation.
 Spatial indexing is limited to two dimensions and hash indexing requires that the data reside in main memory.
+We built B-tree indexes on all columns to speed-up the GROUP-BY computations.

+\item In MonetDB, index creation is automatically determined with no option for the user to override system decisions~\cite{monetDB:online-docs}.
+Different data compression techniques, including dictionary encoding for all strings, reduce the memory footprint.